macrae22/appium_ruby_example/README.md

 *   Runs the tests

 ## 🌱 Contribute
-Feel free to contribute or request more examples.
+Feel free to contribute or request more examples.<br />
 The plan is to create clean examples which help the automation community.